kgalejandrino/kgalejandrino/README.md

 ⏲️ My long-term goal is to become a full-stack developer and to learn more about new web technologies.
 But right now, my focus is to
 &nbsp;&nbsp;&emsp;improve my front-end development skills and be able to provide the most efficient code there is.

-🎮 In my leisure time, I enjoy playing video games, hiking (if invited by someone) and working out.
+🎮 In my leisure time, I enjoy playing video games, working out & learning about investing in stocks.
 Want to explore skiing/surfing.